designedmind/2017/CFP.md

   place and assessed and re-evaluated after it has taken place.
 Is it possible to be conscious and not free in this sense?

-* **Consciousness as meta-representation.** Some argue that a unified world representation is sufficient for phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
-For others consciousness necessarily involves _meta-representation_, reflective modelling of our own capabilities.
+* **Consciousness as meta-representation.** For some consciousness is a form of _meta-representation_, reflective modelling of our own capabilities.
   Michael Graziano has proposed that as well as attending, the brain represents its own attention.
+Others suggest that qualia are perceptual meta-representations.

-Again, from the behavioural/functional perspective, the former risks being overly liberal.
+  Again, from the
+  behavioural/functional perspective, the former risks being overly liberal.
   What would decide between these two possibilities?